 - Provide a Summary and Tags to describe your locator and help users search for it or understand what it does.

-- Optionally change the extent of the map to be included in your mobile map package and specify if you want to clip the data to that extent.
+- Optionally, change the extent of the map to be included in your mobile map package and specify whether you want to clip the data to that extent.

 - Check the Include Locator check box.